Turbo’s Guide to Econ

 What does this mean for you?

-Basic Scrap is used in basically every single Artisan blueprint, and many of the most powerful items in the game use large amounts in each item.
-And almost everything has expiration dates.
-This means that eventually they will need to replace that expensive item and that means they’ll need some more Basic Scrap.
-While it is in ready supply, it is also the most used scrap in the game.
+Because most gear has an expiration date, this means that eventually they will need to replace that expensive item and that means they’ll need some more Basic Scrap.
+While it can be in ready supply, it will always be the most used scrap in the game.
 You can almost always assume that Basic Scrap will be in a very high supply and high demand in most games, so it’s often very easy to trade with other characters.

 Turbo’s Fourth Corollary - Fancy Gear isn’t Always Necessary